FuelLabs/fuel-book/docs/src/the-architecture/fuel-and-ethereum.md

 - Fuel Ignition leverages Ethereum as its Layer 1 for settlement and data availability, aligning with Ethereum's core values of sustainability, security, and accessibility for everyday users.
 This choice emphasizes Fuel's commitment to building a long-term, decentralized ecosystem.

-- By utilizing one of the most established and decentralized Layer 1 networks, Ethereum provides a robust foundation for Fuel’s rollup, ensuring reliable performance and security.
+- Being one of the most established and decentralized Layer 1 networks, Ethereum provides a robust foundation for Fuel’s rollup, ensuring reliable performance and security.
 Fuel's rollup inherits Ethereum's security model, which safeguards user funds and enables fraud-proof mechanisms directly on the Ethereum blockchain.

 - Fuel allows seamless messaging between Layer 1 and Layer 2, ensuring that any message sent to Ethereum must be processed on Fuel and vice versa.
 This capability enhances user experience and guarantees censorship resistance.